Wild & Rise · Canadian Kindergarten

 Same thing, every day, all week.
 Routine before skills.

 The goal this week is not learning.
 It's routine.
-By Friday, your child should know exactly what Morning Meeting is, what comes next, and feel settled in it.
+By Friday, your child will know exactly what Morning Meeting is, what comes next, and feel settled in it.
 Skills come later.
 This week: the same sequence every day until it feels like home.

 What Morning Meeting is